Class Module<T extends Module<T>>

 public boolean setTraitColors(Color[] colors)

-the colors of individuals that switched strategy since the last update
+the colors of individuals that switched traits since the last update

 the colors for the mean ± standard deviation, see e.g. Mean.